fluff-shark/fluff-shark.github.io/_posts/2023-01-22-why-write-publicly.md

 ---
 layout: post
 title: "Why Write?"
-description: "Dave describes why he started writing and publishing"
+description: "Dave explains why he started writing and publishing in this blog."
 date: 2023-01-22
 tags: [personal]
 ---

 Writing has never been one of my hobbies.
-So why start now?
+So why do it?

 <!--more-->